jgblanc/jgblanc.github.io/teaching.md

 # Teaching and Outreach

 As a passionate educator, I have experience as both a teaching assistant and lead instructor at both the graduate and undergraduate level, as well as extensive K-12 outreach experience.
 Addtionally, I have expereince in program delevopment and Higher Ed adminsitration as an active member of the The University of Chicago Human Genetics DEI committee.
-My professional goal, whether it be in the classroom or boardroom, is to cultivate a future where *all* students have the opportunity to pursue a STEM education.
+My professional goal is to cultivate a future where *all* students have the opportunity to pursue a STEM education.

 ## Teaching Experience